aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 type not in the official language, it feels like getting away with something.

-(The last lines implementing function decorators could've been left out since we don't use decorators in this compiler.)
+(The last lines, implementing function decorators, could be left out since we don't use decorators in this compiler.)

 List comprehensions also create a `Function` node, holding the loop,